jaimedantas/EECS6446_Project/README.md

 In fact, the first phase of the project is like a tutorial that you need to follow the steps mentioned in the below table.
 We also provided a complete walk-through of all steps here: [Phase 1 Tutorial](https://youtu.be/DKAhQk7W1Rw).

-There are several references in each part of the tutorial to help you gain a deeper understanding of the elements and concepts in each part.
+At the end of each step, you will see a list of references that may help you gain a better understanding of the elements and concepts in that part.

 Here is the table of contents for phase 1: